andyatkinson/blog/about/index.md

 projects: 'projects'
 ---

-Andy is a senior full-stack engineer specializing in Ruby on Rails web development.
+Andy is a full-stack software engineer with over 10 years of experience.

-He identifies with the label of "product-focused engineer", and has received positive feedback over the years for his communication skills and attention to detail.
+He identifies with the label of "product-focused engineer", and has received positive feedback for his communication skills, attention to detail, and business savvy.

-#### Recommendations
+##### Recommendations

 Recommendations are available on [LinkedIn](http://linkedin.com/in/andyatkinson/).

-#### Projects
+##### Projects

 [View Projects](/projects)

-#### Speaking opportunities
+##### Speaking opportunities
 Andy gave a talk in Buenos Aires, Argentina about how his team applied Lean Startup principles to their work at LivingSocial.
 [Blog post](/blog/2013/11/27/rubyconf-argentina-2012/).

 En marzo del 2013 empecé a trabajar con el equipo de LetsBonus en Barcelona, España.
 LetsBonus es una filial de LivingSocial.